JeffreyHartman/wanderers-journal/src/content/blog/first-post.md

 - Trait: Healthy Social

 I was hoping this NPC would be something malevolent, a threat to the village to kick things off.
 I was having trouble figuring out what exactly this entity was though using these traits.
-What finally emerged was not one character, but two entities that would combine with our plot points and shape our story...
+After pondering this, what finally emerged was not one character, but two entities that would combine with our plot points and shape our story...

 ## The Tale Unfolds